The DAPPER DAY Story

 I had always expected these events would be popular, and eventually we could expand to holding an expo and designing fun products and clothes, but this was growing far faster than I ever planned.
 The first season we made merchandise I wasn’t sure anyone would want our pins, bags, magnets and such, but we sold out in 90 minutes.

 September 2014 we launched our first pop-up boutique featuring an assortment of vintage vendors as well as other clothing, cosmetics, and accessories exhibitors at Disney’s Grand Californian Hotel during our Fall park outing.
-The response was overwhelming, so with Spring 2015 we launched our first DAPPER DAY Expo at the hotel, which continued to expand until we outgrew the space and moved to the larger Disneyland Hotel Exhibit Hall where our Expo continues to happen each Spring and Fall season.
+The response was overwhelming, so with Spring 2015 we launched our first DAPPER DAY Expo at the hotel, which continued to expand until we outgrew the space and moved to the larger Disneyland Hotel Exhibit Hall where our Expo continues to happen each spring.

 In 2016 we began our ongoing partnership with LACMA (Los Angeles County Museum of Art) when we held our first event at the museum in celebration of their exhibit, Reigning Men: Fashion in Menswear.
 Since then we have held events in partnership with the Natural History Museum of Los Angeles County, LA Phil, LA Opera, and others.